spgyip/redis-c-cluster/README.md

 The principle is that only data read/write commands are supported in cluster mode.
 None-key commands are not supported in cluster mode, for example, INFO/SHUTDOWN.
-Multi-keys commands are not supported yes, it will be in the future issue.
+Multi-keys commands are not supported yet, it will be in the future issue.

 It's not reality to list all unsupported commands here, so just follow the principle.
 Explicitly unsupported commands are as followed.